That The Riverina be a State of the Commonwealth of Australia.

-1) That the governance of the state include a Legislative Assembly consisting of members elected from electorates of no more than 10% of the area of the state, and with no more than ten electorates included in 10% of the area of the state.
+That the governance of the state include a Legislative Assembly consisting of members elected from electorates consisting of 10,000 voters (plus or minus 1000) – subject to electorates being no more than 10% of the area of the state, and subject to no more than ten electorates in 10% of the area of the state.

 To prevent creation of permanently entrenched members and associated ill effects detrimental to the people, membership of the Legislative Assembly shall not exceed eight consecutive years or twelve years total.

 That governance include a Premier elected by the People, separate from the Legislative Assembly, responsible for executing governance and law of The Riverina.
 For the same reasons as in the Legislative Assembly, a Premier’s service shall not exceed eight consecutive years or twelve total years.

 The Premier may appoint Ministers subject to the Premier, with the assent of the Legislative Assembly, to assist with governance.
 Ministers shall not be members of the Legislative Assembly.